ifreddyrondon/bastion/README.md

 ## Middleware

-Bastion comes equipped with a set of commons middleware, providing a suite of standard `net/http` middleware.
+Bastion comes equipped with a set of commons middleware handlers, providing a suite of standard `net/http` middleware.
+They are just stdlib net/http middleware handlers.
+There is nothing special about them, which means the router and all the tooling is designed to be compatible and friendly with any middleware in the community.

+### Core middleware

 Name | Description
 ---- | -----------